CloudLabs-AI/MS-900-Lab-Content/MS900-LabIntro.md

 # Sign up for Office 365 E5 free trial

-1. Open this [URL](https://mcas-proxyweb.mcas.ms/certificate-checker?login=false&originalUrl=https%3A%2F%2Fgo.microsoft.com.mcas.ms%2Ffwlink%2Fp%2F%3FLinkID%3D698279%26clcid%3D0x4009%26culture%3Den-in%26country%3DIN) and click on **Free trial**.
+1. Open a new browser window, click on the [Sign up for Office 365 E5 free trial](https://mcas-proxyweb.mcas.ms/certificate-checker?login=false&originalUrl=https%3A%2F%2Fgo.microsoft.com.mcas.ms%2Ffwlink%2Fp%2F%3FLinkID%3D698279%26clcid%3D0x4009%26culture%3Den-in%26country%3DIN) and click on **Free trial**.

    ![](Images/Ms900-01.png)

-1. Then on the next screen, Provide a **username** like below and click on **Next**.
+1. Then on the next screen, Enter the work email address as we provided in the **Environment Details** and click on **Next**.

    ![](Images/Ms900-03.png)